“Wow!” the 4th Sunday Advent Message

 image

-An unusual interpretation of the Virgin Mary by the Polish-born children’s book illustrator Jan Pienkowski in All Saints, Marsworth, Buckinghamshire, England.
+An unusual interpretation of the Virgin Mary by the Polish-born children’s book illustrator Jan Pienkowski in All Saints Chapel, Marsworth, Buckinghamshire, England.

 Mary sings the song in response to Elizabeth’s admiration of Mary’s faith.
 Mary consistently deflects attention off herself onto Jesus, even here, in the beginning.
 It is reminiscent of John the Baptist’s declaration made after he baptizes Jesus: “He must increase; I must decrease.”
 According to Luke this is a Christian ideal- diminishing to self and exalting Christ- that began with Mary.
 It is a tradition which sometimes, in some circles, among some believers, continues today.